LiorZ/hdac8_thesis/thesis.rst

 	3) Model the peptide backbone on the binding site
 	4) Refine the complex to higher resolution

-	In most cases including the one we're describing in this study, the last step is sufficient - several variants of receptor structures or even closely related homologs can be obtained from the PDB database, accompanied with proteins or peptides that are already located at the binding site and provide an approximate starting structure for the refinement process [16]_ [17]_.
+	In most cases including the one we describe in this study, the last step is sufficient - several variants of receptor structures or even closely related homologs can be obtained from the PDB database, accompanied with proteins or peptides that are already located at the binding site and provide an approximate starting structure for the refinement process [16]_ [17]_.
+The FlexPepDock protocol is outlined in Figure :ref:`fpdock`.

-	The first step of each FlexPepDock simulation is the prepacking of the input structure to provide better packing and remove internal clashes.
-Side chain conformations are optimized by determining the best rotamer combination for both the protein and the peptide separately [15]_ .
-The second step involves 10 outer cycles of optimization.
-In the first cycle, the weight of the repulsive van der Waals term is reduced to 2% of its normal magnitude, and the attractive van der Waals term is increased by 225%.
-This allows significant perturbations within the binding pocket, while preventing the peptide and protein to separate during energy minimization.
-During refinement, the repulsive and attractive terms are gradually ramped back towards their original values (so that in the last cycle the energy function corresponds to the standard Rosetta score).
-Within each outer cycle, The rigid body orientation between the protein and the peptide is optimized, and then the peptide backbone is optimized for the new orientation.

-	In each such outer cycle there are 8 inner cycles in which Monte Carlo search with energy minimization is performed.
-A rigid body perturbation that is sampled from a gaussian distribution is also applied and followed by sidechain repacking and minimization (The default implementation of the minimization algorithm is DFP [18]_ ) of interface residues.
-The metropolis criterion is applied right after the energy minimization step.

-	Additional 8 cycles involve the optimization of the peptide backbone by applying the same, Monte-Carlo search with energy minimization.
-The backbone perturbations alternate between 2 types of moves - small and shear moves [19]_ with perturbation size of 6 degrees by default.

-	Figre :ref:`fpdock` shows a schematic outline of the FlexPepDock protocol

 .. figure:: images/fpdock.png
 	:scale: 35%